JohnnyJayJay/BasicSQLPlugin/README.md

 | 3f7141c7-5355-4244-b70c-79034c365db5 | 54 |
 | 5395581d-fc92-470b-9de8-90e5ef415b2c | 85 |

-Looking at the image, I think you might be seeing how this comes in handy.
-Data is stored neatly as entries or rows of data.
-Each kind of data is classified under each column.\
+Data is stored neatly as rows of smaller pieces of data, where each row is considered a separate **entry**.
 The data is structured in columns.
-Why am I always say that the data is structured?
-Because there is unstructured data as well.
-That's something where you would use so called noSQL database, although the term "noSQL" is a bit misleading, since it is a very broad field, but that's something for another time.
+Why do I keep stressing that the data is **structured**?
+Because there is unstructured data as well, meaning you cannot determine the columns it will need in advance.
+That would be one use case for so-called "noSQL" databases, although the term "noSQL" is a bit misleading, but that's something for another time.

-Since the data is structured SQL databases can do lot more than just storing data.
-They can define rules for values in a column or even validate combination of columns.
-They can also link columns in different tables together and delete dropped rows when the linked row is deleted.
-This is also a great way to keep data consistency, but we are already going into the topic without clarifying some things.
-Let's get started with some prerequisites.
+Since the data is structured SQL databases can do lot more than storing data.
+They can define rules for values in a column or even validate combinations of columns.
+They can also link different tables together via special columns and delete rows when the linked row is deleted.
+This is a great way to maintain data consistentency.
+But it is too soon to go in that deep;
+let's take a couple steps back and get started with some prerequisites.

 # Prerequisite